RESOURCES

 Principles of Power Conversion

-On any given day we come in contact with a wide variety of electronic devices.
+On any given day, we come in contact with a wide variety of electronic devices.
 Additionally, there is a plethora of instrumentation, control systems, communication devices, and any number of miscellaneous electronic devices or systems in place in the background of society as a whole upon which we depend on a daily basis.

-Whether an AC/DC main power converter or an embedded DC/DC converter in a larger distributed power system, no other single component has a direct an effect on overall system reliability and performance as the ubiquitous power supply.
+Whether an AC/DC main power converter or an embedded DC/DC converter in a larger distributed power system, no other single component has a direct effect on overall system reliability and performance as the ubiquitous power supply.

-The power supply provides not only reliable power to the device, but also is called upon to meet user safety, emissions, and MTBF specifications as well as meet system ambient thermal requirements.
+The power supply provides not only reliable power to the device, but also is called upon to meet user safety, emissions, and MTBF specifications, as well as meet system ambient thermal requirements.

 - Input transformer; changes the high AC line voltage via step down to a more suitable low-voltage as required by the system circuitry - usually from 3.3V to 24V.

-- Filtering; through the use of output capacitors, smooths the ripple of the rectified AC voltage to an average sustainable level.
+- Filtering, through the use of output capacitors, smooths the ripple of the rectified AC voltage to an average sustainable level.

-The differences between the two power converter topologies is readily apparent.
+Linear Vs. Switching Power Supply Comparison: The differences between the two power converter topologies are readily apparent.
 Switching power supplies have gained in popularity due to their high efficiency and high power density.
 The key specification of note between the two is the output ripple.
 Due to the propagation of the higher frequency chopping used in the switching supply, output ripple is generally higher than that of a linear supply, in the range of 100mV.
-This can be problematic in low noise requirements such as instrumentation, but these effects can be mitigated with output filtering circuitry.
+This can be problematic in low noise requirements, such as instrumentation, but these effects can be mitigated with output filtering circuitry.
 Switching supplies also have slower transient recovery times than linears, but have much longer output holdup times, a characteristic which is important in many computer and instrumentation applications.

 The inherent wider input voltage range of a switcher makes the power supply useful under brownout conditions.
 Also, by using auto switch or universal input control circuitry, switching power supplies no longer require mechanical import range jumpers to automatically adapt to worldwide input line voltage differences, greatly simplifying their application.

-When the switch is off the current in the inductor cannot change instantaneously.
-Because of this, current flows from the energy storage element during both halves of the switching cycle, unlike that of the fly back type circuit.
-Because of this, the forward converter exhibits lower output ripple voltage than a fly back circuit for the same output power level.
+When the switch is off, the current in the inductor cannot change instantaneously.
+Because of this, current flows from the energy storage element during both halves of the switching cycle, unlike that of the flyback type circuit.
+Because of this, the forward converter exhibits lower output ripple voltage than a flyback circuit for the same output power level.
 This type of configuration is used for power levels up to 250W.

-Common AC/DC Switching Power:
+Common AC/DC Switching Power Supply:

-Buck Converter: Often used in switching power supplies with output levels up to 1000W, the buck regulator shown below operates like a forward converter and there is no input-output isolation for the circuit.
-The high input DC voltages regulated to a lower level by pulse width modulation of the switch.
+Buck Converter: Often used in switching power supplies with output levels up to 1000W, the buck regulator shown below operates like a forward converter, and there is no input-output isolation for the circuit.
+The high input DC voltages are regulated to a lower level by pulse width modulation of the switch.

 Boost Regulator: A similar circuit is the boost regulator, which operates like a buck regulator except that the output voltage in this case is higher than the input voltage.
 The output voltage is equal to the input voltage plus the voltage is determined by the switching element.